September 28, 2020 | By Neil Ducoff | 2 Comments

 April 26, 2020 | By Neil Ducoff | 5 Comments

-Now that a few states are allowing salons/spa to reopen, the next challenge is implementing the sanitizing and social distancing guidelines such as guidelines for:
+Now that most salons/spas have reopened, the first challenge was implementing the sanitizing and social distancing guidelines such as guidelines for:

 - Screening and how to allow clients to enter the salon/spa.